What is critical illness cover?

-Critical illness cover costs around five times what an equivalent amount of life insurance will cost and can feel like an expensive product.
+Critical illness cover costs around five times what an equivalent life insurance will cost and can feel like an expensive product.
 However, this is a reflection of the fact that you are more likely to make a critical illness claim than a death claim when it comes to term life insurance.
 You can find a range of example quotations for critical illness cover in our article, "How much does critical illness insurance cost?"

 Children's critical illness insurance